hackclub/uploadparty/.junie/guidelines.md

 ## Media and uploads
 - Large file uploads are expected (music).
 Middleware already limits request sizes and content types.
-- Storage strategy: We will use Coolify with a persistent volume that provides lots of storage for media.
-Mount the volume to the API at ./uploads.
-In production, this is the primary durable storage.
-S3 is optional and can be used for object storage/CDN workflows; when enabled, stream directly to S3 or stage to ./uploads and then upload, followed by cleanup.
+- Storage strategy: We use Google Cloud Storage as the primary durable storage for media in production.
+For local development, use the ./uploads directory to emulate production storage behavior.
+When enabled, stream directly to Google Cloud Storage or stage to ./uploads and then upload, followed by cleanup.
 - Local/dev: Use the ./uploads directory (created automatically or mounted via Docker) to emulate production storage behavior.
 - Keep max body size and allowed MIME types in sync between frontend and backend.
 - Prefer streaming and non‑blocking I/O; avoid holding entire files in memory; ensure temporary files are removed after successful uploads.